Johnny Depp Accuses Amber Heard Of Riding Media Hype Over Split

 In response, NYMag reported that Johnny Depp pulled a fast one on Amber Heard by writing a check directly to the charities instead of directly to his former wife.
 He also has been hedging on paying the $6.7 million balance out of the agreed divorce settlement.

-[Featured image by John Phillips/Getty Images]
+[Featured Image by John Phillips/Getty Images]